michmattera/newline-alebrije/TESTING.md

 ## Code Validator

-The following pages hva been passed throughout the [Code Validator](https://validator.w3.org/):
+The following pages have been passed through the [Code Validator](https://validator.w3.org/):

 - Css: